-Psychometric and select tests are designed to help employers assess your skills an abilities, either before an interview or during an assessment centre.
-There are many different types of psychometric tests, so it is important to understand what they are and what is expected of you.
+Psychometric and select tests help employers assess your skills an abilities, either before an interview or during an assessment centre.

 Types of psychometric tests

 What: Numerical tests assess how well you interpret data, graphs, charts or statistics.
 They can also test basic arithmetic.

 How to prepare: Revise the basics of mathematics, such as percentages, ratios, fractions, currency conversions, etc. Check if you are allowed to use a calculator, and practice with and without one.

 What: Verbal reasoning assesses how well you understand written information by evaluating arguments and statements.